tensorflow/tfjs-website/source/tutorials/model-save-load.md

 date: 2018-05-10 12:00:00
 ---

-# Saving and Loading `tf.Model`s
+# Saving and Loading tf.Model

-No deep learning API is complete without the capability to save and load trained models.
-TensorFlow.js is no exception.
+This tutorial describes how to save and load models in TensorFlow.js.
+Saving and loading of models is an important capability.
-How do you save the weights of a model fine-tuned by data only available in the browser (e.g., images and audio data from attached sensors), so that the model will be in a already-fine-tuned state when the user opens the page again?
+For example,  how do you save the weights of a model fine-tuned by data only available in the browser (e.g., images and audio data from attached sensors), so that the model will be in a already-tuned state when the user loads the page again?
 Also consider the fact that the Layers API allows you to create models called [`tf.Model`](https://js.tensorflow.org/api/latest/#class:Model)s from scratch